shenwei356/seqkit/doc/docs/usage.md

 Flags:
   -s, --by-seq                 replace seq
+  -h, --help                   help for replace
   -i, --ignore-case            ignore case
-  -K, --keep-key               keep the key as value when no value found for the key (only for sequence name) -I, --key-capt-idx int       capture variable index of key (1-based) (default 1)
-      --key-miss-repl string   replacement for key with no corresponding value -k, --kv-file string         tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement) (only for sequence name)
+  -K, --keep-key               keep the key as value when no value found for the key (only for sequence name) -I, --key-capt-idx int       capture variable index of key (1-based) (default 1) -m, --key-miss-repl string   replacement for key with no corresponding value -k, --kv-file string         tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement) (only for sequence name)
+      --nr-width int           minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
   -p, --pattern string         search regular expression -r, --replacement string     replacement. supporting capture variables.  e.g. $1 represents the text of the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Record number is also supported by "{nr}".use ${1} instead of $1 when {kv} given!